jamespfarrell/qtranslate-slug/readme.txt

 * Wordpress 3.3 (PHP 5.4 and MySQL 5)
 * mQtranslate 2.6.2.4 or Qtranslate 2.5.8 or qtranslate-x ( 2.9.1 )

+= New in 1.1.15 =
+* Fixes the duplicated hreflang links in <head>

+= New in 1.1.14 =

+The menu widget didn't allow the visitors to change to the default language if qtranslate-x was being used.
+So, adjusted the Language Menu widget to play nice with qtranslate-x.
+Hope to bring some nice changes that were made in the github repository in the next version.
+For now, enjoy.

 = New in 1.1.13 =
 == Thanks to returning @pedro-mendonca for these commits: ==